open-learning-exchange/open-learning-exchange.github.io/pages/firststeps.md

 #### MacOS(X) and Ubuntu
 Review these [Vagrant instructions](vagrant.md) to ensure that you have fully completed the previous step.

-You can find [the vagrant instructions here](vagrant.md) to get a good idea for how it works.

 ## Step 3 - Markdown and Fork Tutorial

 Follow the instructions on the [GitHub and Markdown page](githubandmarkdown.md).
 Make sure that you've linked to your github.io and your personal .md page on the [Gitter chat](https://gitter.im/open-learning-exchange/chat) (&lt;username&gt;.github.io and &lt;username&gt;.github.io/#!pages/&lt;username&gt;.md).